Janani2436/Janani2436/README.md

 # Hi there 👋 I'm Janani

-🎓 I'm a second-year Electronics and Communication Engineering student at KPR Institute of Engineering and Technology.
+🎓 I'm a third-year Electronics and Communication Engineering student at KPR Institute of Engineering and Technology.
 💻 I love building full-stack applications, experimenting with AI, and solving real-world problems with code.

 ---